rhcreynold/workshop-operator-lab-guide/workshops/better-together/integration.rst

 Summary
 '''''''''

-In section 1, we talked about Ansible fundamentals.
-In section 2, we worked through the OpenShift architecture and how your cluster can be managed using Ansible.
+We've talked about Ansible fundamentals, an we've discussed OpenShift architecture.

 This section has been about the deeper relationship between OpenShift and Ansible.
 All major lifecycle events are handled using Ansible.